 6. Will I Like This Product?

 For researchers, there’s only one thing that matters – other people’s opinion, or social proof.
-This helps them decide if they are likely to like the product too.
+This helps them decide whether they are likely to like the product too.
 If a product gets a dozen bad reviews, your typical online researcher will ignore it forever.
 But if there’s a balance of positive and negative reviews, the typical shopper will do some more research.
 Take a leaf out of Amazon’s book and provide:

 - Links to other popular related products.